Security Guide

 Read-Only Mounts for Sources

-Always mount backup sources as read-only:
+Always mount backup sources as read-only when possible:

 volumes: